 - Folded Length: 20.5" / 52.1 cm

 - Weight: 3.7 lbs / 1.7 kg

 The W-2204 is the carbon fiber version.
 There's also an aluminum version that shares many of the same specs but is a shade heavier, a little less stiff, and quite a lot cheaper.

 While a little larger than many of the other travel tripods, the extra heft provides both more stability and extra weight-bearing strength.

 But what makes this tripod distinctive is that it's waterproof.
 I have not subjected it to a full drowning.
 I have used it in rainy and muddy conditions and found it to hand them just fine without any sign of water or grit getting in.
 I've been using it particularly with long-exposure shots using Formatt Hitech's whopping 16-stop ND filter and found the legs to be stiff, solid, and holding things still.

-I’ve been impressed with Sirui tripods and monopods before, and this is another one that falls into that category.
-I’ve found their gear to be well-built and thoughtfully designed, and the W-2204 is another where those labels fit.
-There’s a lot to like about it.
-It’s a bit larger than I’d usually travel with, but if you’re using larger cameras or finding that the smaller tripods just don’t keep things as still as you need, it’s a good option to look at.
+I've been impressed with Sirui tripods and monopods before, and this is another one that falls into that category.
+I've found their gear to be well-built and thoughtfully designed, and the W-2204 is another where those labels fit.
+There's a lot to like about it.
+It's a bit larger than I'd usually travel with, but if you're using larger cameras or finding that the smaller tripods just don't keep things as still as you need, it's an option worth considering.